unitycatalog/unitycatalog/ai/integrations/openai/README.md

 #### How should I handle the tool call response?

-We provide a helper function for converting OpenAI ChatCompletion response to messages that can be send over for response creation.
+We provide a helper function for converting OpenAI ChatCompletion response to messages that can be sent over for response creation.

 ```python
 from unitycatalog.ai.openai.utils import generate_tool_call_messages